matuteiglesias/journal/content/Dev/2024-09-28_Data_Analysis_and_Regression_Modeling.md

 ## 📅 2024-09-28 — Session: Data Analysis and Regression Modeling

 **🕒 05:30–06:50**
-**🏷️ Labels**: data analysis, regression modeling, economic forecasting, poverty estimation, Python
+**🏷️ Labels**: Data Analysis, Regression Modeling, Economic Forecasting, Poverty Estimation, Python
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The primary objective of this session was to perform [[data analysis]] and regression modeling to predict future economic indicators and estimate poverty levels using linear regression techniques.
+The primary objective of this session was to perform data analysis and regression modeling to predict future economic indicators and estimate poverty levels using linear regression techniques.

 ### Key Activities
 - **Linear Extrapolation of Economic Data**: Implemented linear regression models to predict future values of Canasta Básica Alimentaria, IPC, and RIPTE datasets using the last four months of data.